ypinhsuan/tp/docs/DeveloperGuide.md

 taken into account when implementing this feature.

 #### Implementation
 The add attendance mechanism is facilitated by `AddAttendanceCommand`.
 It extends `Command`.

-* `AddAttendanceCommand#execute()`: Performs a validity check and adds a student's attendance for a particular week's lesson if all validations passed.
+The method, `AddAttendanceCommand#execute()`, performs a validity check and adds a student's attendance for a particular week's lesson if all validations pass.

 The following sequence diagram shows the interactions between the `Model` and `Logic` components during the execution of an `AddAttendanceCommand` with user input `add-attendance c\1 l\1 s\1` represented by `...`: